 6 Warning Signs of Emotional Blackmail

-- Manipulating your decisions and choices by reacting negatively to the choices he or she decides isn’t what they want you to do.
+- Manipulate your decisions and choices by reacting negatively to the choices he or she decides isn’t what they want you to do.

 - Intimidate you until you do what they want.